std::common_reference

 type

-on the third or fourth parameters, nor may it specialize common_reference
+A program may not specialize basic_common_reference on the third or fourth parameters, nor may it specialize common_reference

-The standard library provides following specializations of basic_common_reference
+The standard library provides following specializations of basic_common_reference:

-determines the common reference type of two pair s (class template specialization) |
+determines the common reference type of two pairs (class template specialization) |

 |